about us

 Receptionists/Administrative Workers

-Tokuyama, Nosaka, Watanabe, Goto, Adachi, Soeta
+Minaga, Nosaka, Watanabe, Goto, Adachi, Soeta, Asari

 We dedicate ourselves to making a welcoming and stress-free reception.
 Do not hesitate to contact us by phone, email or in person.
 If you do not know which office you should talk to, just contact us here at the reception.